Learning Closed-form Equations for Subgrid-scale Closures from High-fidelity Data: Promises and Challenges: Results

 where, as before, $d_{xx}$, $d_{xz}$, and $d_{zz}$ are the coefficients with $\Delta^2$ factored out.
 Note that Eq.~\eqref{eq:rbc tau discovered model} is the same as Eq.~\eqref{eq:2d-fhit tau discovered model}, except that here, there is one term rather than two in each element of the tensor, which is a result of filtering (in RBC) performed only in the horizontal, $x$, direction.
 As before, Table~\ref{table:rbc tau coeff} shows that these $d$ coefficients are the same, and the same for Cases R1-R3, though varying with filter type.
 Like before, the discovered closure has fairly high CC values.

 Again, following the same approach, we determine the optimal $\alpha$ for discovering the closure of $\bm{J}$.
 In \cref{fig: CC number of discovered terms}(b), Case R1 has a clear elbow while Cases R2-R3 have two kinks around the elbow.
-Examining all cases and the number of discovered terms (\cref{fig: CC number of discovered terms}(d)), we find that the single-term closures discovered at the first kink (circled) provide consistent and robust results.
-This closure is
+Examining all cases and the number of discovered terms (\cref{fig: CC number of discovered terms}(d)), we find that the single-term closures discovered at the first kink (circled) provide consistent and robust results. \KJ{The first kink is observed for all the Cases R1-R3.
+In contrast, the second kink is observed only in Cases R2-R3.
+The closure at the first kink is}

 where $d_x$ and $d_z$ are the discovered coefficients with $\Delta^2$ factored out.
 Table~\ref{table:rbc j coeff} shows that these $d$ coefficients are the same, and the same for Cases R1-R3, but varying with filter type.
 As before, the discovered closure has a good \apriori performance.